raimund-buehler/raimund-buehler/README.md

 models of learning, and pharmacological manipulation.
 Alongside the empirical work I build tools for meta-analysis and reproducible research.

-**Methods and tools** · experimental design, lab and online · eye tracking and gaze analysis · reinforcement-learning models · meta-analysis and publication-bias methods · R, Shiny, Python, PsychoPy / jsPsych
+**Methods and tools** · experimental design, lab and online · computer vision, eye tracking and gaze analysis · reinforcement-learning models · meta-analysis and publication-bias methods · R, Shiny, Python, PsychoPy / jsPsych